Licensing the Cybersecurity Sustainability Standard™ and Framework™

 1) Licensed Practitioner (Individual)

-For consultants, advisors, and independent practitioners who want to apply the framework responsibly in client work.
+For consultants, advisors, and independent practitioners who apply the Standard and Framework in client engagements.

-Includes: authorized use, implementation templates, and a practitioner designation.
+Includes: authorized use of the Standard's controls and evidence criteria in client work, implementation templates, and a practitioner designation.

 -